rafadevops2/repo/README.md

-- Clone
+### Steps
+1. first git clone this repo
-- Serve the files either using ftp or http
+2. Serve the files either using ftp or http
-Create a new repo file like the exemple bellow
+3. Create a new repo file like the exemple bellow
 ```
 [icinga2ami]
 name=Icinga2 AMI 2016.03